haybarcheezy/Flex/README.md

 ## Resilience Against Errors (Bonus)

 We're dealing with APIs here, and sometimes they act up.
 If the API throws a 500 error, we've got that covered.
 We simply retry the request a few times before finally giving up.

+## 🐙 Bonus 🐍 💪

+It wasn't a requirement, but I also took an alternative attempt to the KrakenFlex Back End Test using Python instead of JavaScript.
+(The Python WIP attempt can be found [here](https://github.com/haybarcheezy/PyKraken))